semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ### `metavariable-type`

 The `metavariable-type` operator is used to compare metavariables against their types.
 It utilizes the `type` key to specify the string representation of the type expression in the target language.
 For example, you can use `String` for Java's String type and `string` for Go's string type.
-Optionally, `language` key can be used to manually indicate the target language of the type expression.
+Optionally, the `language` key can be used to manually indicate the target language of the type expression.

 ### `pattern-not`